c0deritter/knight-orm/README.md

 You can also define criteria for relationships.
 The load method will join the corresponding tables and will add the given criteria to the SQL query.
 This means, that the relationship criteria will have an effect on the number of loaded entities.
 If a relationship owning entity does not have at least one relationship entity that matches the given relationship criteria, it will not be loaded.

-In the following example, we load only those knights which live in the castle with `id = 1`.
+In the following example, we load only those knights which live in the castle with `name = 'Kingstone'`.

 ```typescript
 load(queryFn, Knight, {